Scholarships up to USD 25,000 for International Students

 - Official Test Scores (SAT or ACT.)
 If English is not your native language, you must submit TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Scores) scores, and this is required of all freshmen applicants.
 Requirements may be waived for transfer students contingent on college or university transcripts.
 Please note that Moravian College does not offer an English as a Second Language (ESL) program.

-- "Certification of Finances" form that confirms that you and your sponsor understand the total cost of education, and there are adequate funds cover your educational expenses under normal conditions through the full program.
+- "Certification of Finances" form that confirms that you and your sponsor understand the total cost of education, and there are adequate funds to cover your educational expenses under normal conditions through the full program.

-- A letter from a bank official or bank statements must accompany all figures indicated on the "Certification of Finances" form for verification.
+- A letter from a bank official or bank statement must accompany all figures indicated on the "Certification of Finances" form for verification.
 However, all documents must be dated within 6 months of application.

 - Proof of Financial Support.
 The student must prove that they have at least the equivalent of $59,664.00 (US) readily available to them for educational expenses.
 The monies can be in any country and in any currency.
 Acceptable sources of financial resources are saving accounts, checking accounts, money market accounts, and certificates of deposit.
 If Moravian awards you a merit scholarship, you may deduct the amount of the scholarship from the total of $59,664.00 (US).